Yeethawed64dot7z/septazed-doom-project/README.md

-~directX support (i think Gz does all i know is it has vulkan and opengl) ~local p2p server support (this is going to be agonizing) ~vr has already been done but the issue with vr is it is way too ridiculous to code ~load polys based on how far O.O.S. it is (customizable) ~somehow in some ridiculous way get raytracing to work.
+~directX support (i think Gz does all i know is it has vulkan and opengl) ~local p2p server support (this is going to be agonizing) ~vr has already been done but the issue with vr is it is way too ridiculous to code ~load polys based on how far O.O.S. it is (customizable) 0-all polys ~somehow in some ridiculous way get raytracing to work.
 ~3d models (i'll emphasize more later)
 ~auto designate setting based on hardware and manage to get a fully functional pre launch options menu with lump autodetection.